pystruct/pystruct/doc/references.rst

 Currently, I advise to use the OneSlackSSVM, which solves the QP using CVXOPT.
 SubgradientSSVM is a very simple implementation, that also might be interesting.

-StructuredSVM is the n-slack formulation of the QP and should work reliably, but is not as optimized as OneSlackSSVM.
+NSlackSSVM is the n-slack formulation of the QP and should work reliably, but is not as optimized as OneSlackSSVM.
 The rest is experimental / for testing.